La Guerre des clans: Production

 The set for La Guerre des clans from 1992–95 resembled the then-running (1988–94) United States version set.
 From 1995 to the end of the first run, the colors changed: the border of the survey board went to gold, while the background was blue and the face-off podium was blue along with its logo in the middle.

 Merchandise

 There were two board games based on the show that were released by two different companies at the time.
 The first version based on the original 1992–1997 TQS run was released by Playtoy Industries in 1993.
 Minus the design of the survey board (similarly but not quite looking to that of Family Fortunes) and the brick wall pattern replacing the stairs artwork, the cover art looks rather similar to the Pressman/Croner versions from the US in 1990 and Australia in 1989 respectively.
-Seventeen years later, a new version based on the current 2009 V run was released by a new toy company called Éditions Gladius International, Inc. in 2010.
+Seventeen years later, a new version based on the former 2009 V run was released by a new toy company called Éditions Gladius International, Inc. in 2010.